martinjackson/simple-widgets/docs/MenuBar.md

     If type is given an invalid value, it will default to horizontal.

-3. openType = indicates how the vertical menu is to open.
-The four possible values are:
+3. open = indicates how the menu is to open.
+The two possible values are:
-    a. none = indicates the vertical menu will be displayed.
+    a. always = indicates the menu will be displayed.
 This is the default.
-    b. horizontal = indicates that a menu symbol will be displayed, and when the mouse is placed over the menu symbol, it will expand to the right.
+    b. slide = indicates that a menu symbol will be displayed, and when the mouse is placed over the menu symbol, it will expand to the right.
-    c. vertical = indicates that a menu symbol will be displayed, and when the mouse is placed over the menu symbol, it will expand downward.
-    d. both = indicates that a menu symbol will be displayed, and when the mouse is placed over the menu symbol, it will expand to the right and downward.

-    If openType is given an invalid value, it will default to none.
+    If open is given an invalid value, it will default to always.

 4. subsymbol = indicates whether a down arrow should be placed next to the title.
 The two possible values are:
     a. arrow = place a down arrow next to the title.